 Counseling Psychology faculty take into consideration a number of factors when reviewing applications for admission.
-These include: the FRK index, personal statement, transcripts (undergraduate and graduate, when applicable), GRE scores, and quality of writing sample.
-Additionally,
+These include: the FRK index (optional), personal statement, transcripts (undergraduate and graduate, when applicable), GRE scores (optional), letters of recommendation, and quality of writing sample.

-FRK INDEX
+FRK INDEX (if applicable)